Mizu-no-kokoro Ju-jitsu

 5. kyu Orange belt 5 months

-5. kyu with tap Orange belt with green tap 5 months
+5. kyu with tap Orange belt with black tap 5 months

 4. kyu Green belt 5 months

-4. kyu with tap Green belt with blue tap 5 months
+4. kyu with tap Green belt with black tap 5 months

 3. kyu Blue belt 5 months